604 - Substance Abuse

 The employee must begin and complete satisfactorily an approved treatment program and the ongoing requirements of the program, and consent in writing to the disclosure by the program of its recommendations, any dangers it perceives in connection with the employee's continued performance of his/her job, and whether the employee is complying with, and has successfully completed the program and the ongoing requirements of the program.
 The employee will also submit to further testing as required by the University.

-- The University retains full and final discretion on whether, when, and under what conditions an employee may be re-employed after an instance where an employee has violated this substance abuse policy.
+- The University retains full and final discretion on whether, when, and under what conditions an employee may remain employed or be re-employed after an instance where an employee has violated this substance abuse policy.

 Questions regarding this policy should be directed to HR Employee and Labor Relations.